 While it might sound counterintuitive, women and men can pay different rates for the same auto insurance coverage based on gender alone.
 That’s true through most of the US, anyway.
-Exceptions are Massachusetts, Hawaii and North Carolina, which prohibit a customer’s gender from affecting their rates.
+Exceptions California, Hawaii, Massachusetts, Montana, North Carolina, Pennsylvania and some parts of Michigan., which prohibit a customer’s gender from affecting their rates.

 So in 47 states, among the range of factors that affect price is gender, often resulting in cheaper car insurance for women than for men.
 Still, it’s easy for men and women alike to end up paying too much for car insurance.

 A few reasons behind the cost differential between men and women